 For the color scheme, we went with a very minimalist "Space Gray" anodizing for the majority of the frame, accented with red color hits at the head-spacer and rear brake bridge.
 The tubes and lugs are all hand-textured before anodizing to create interplays of light.

-We went with silver long-reach Velo Orange rim brakes.
+Brake options include rim or disc.
+If you choose rim brakes, the frame is designed for long-reach brakes to simplify fender mounting and allow wider tires.
+For the build shown here, we went with silver long-reach Velo Orange rim brakes.
 These are by far the most beautiful long-reach brakes on the market, and the final surfacing is done using CNC equipment, so there's a common aesthetic to our frames.